-- WRITE - EDSE 430 Teaching Composition, Language and Culture to Adolescents - · ENGL 212 Introduction to the English Language - · ENGL 299 Essay Writing for Education Students - · ENGL 300 Social and Cultural History of the English Language - · Senior WRS
+- LING - WRITI - EDSE 430 Teaching Composition, Language and Culture to Adolescents - · ENGL 212 Introduction to the English Language - · ENGL 299 Essay Writing for Education Students - · ENGL 300 Social and Cultural History of the English Language - Senior WRS

-Note: Students must take EDSE 328 which is normally offered in the Fall and Winter Terms.
+Note Students must take EDSE 328 which is normally offered in the Fall and Winter Terms.

-General Sciences (★18)
+General Sciences (Œ18)

-- BIOL 107 Introduction to Cell Biology
+- · BIOL 107 Introduction to Cell Biology

 - · BIOL 108 Introduction to Biological Diversity

 - CHEM 101 Introductory University Chemistry I

 - CHEM 102 Introductory University Chemistry II

 - PHYS 124 AND PHYS 126

 - · OR

 - PHYS 144 AND PHYS 146

-Students must take EDSE 361 which is normally offered in both the Fall and Winter Terms.
+Students must take EDSE 356 which is normally offered in both the Fall and Winter Terms

-EDSE 361 is not open to students whose major is Biological Sciences, Chemistry, General Sciences, Physical Sciences or Physics.
-These students must register in EDSE 305, which is normally offered in both the Fall and Winter Terms, or they can register for another EDSE (Minor) provided that they meet the course prerequisites.
+EDSE 356 is not open to students whose major is Biological Sciences, Chemistry, General Sciences, Physical Sciences or Physics.
+These students must either choose to register for another EDSE (Minor) provided that they meet the course prerequisite, OR register in an additional Education Elective.